NazeemNato/twitter-quotes-bot/README.md

 # twitter-quotes-bot
-twitter bot which generate random quotes

-add your twitter api keys on api/config.js file
+twitter bot which generate random quotes.Add your twitter api keys on api/config.js file

 # To run
-`node
+`
 node bot.js
+`

+or

+`
+npm start
 `